Aryt3/writeups/README.md

 > [!NOTE]
 > This is a repository displaying all the CTF-Challenges I solved in different CTFs.
 >
-> The following table should display the CTFs I took part at.
+> The following table should display the CTFs I took part in.

 | CTF | Year | Participation Type | Ranking |
 | ------------- | ------------- | :-------------:  | :-----: |